dshongphuc/pixelPerfect-tool/README.md

 # How to use?
 As I said above, I built this by jQuery syntax and based on Bootstrap column.
-So, please make sure you've included jQuery and Bootstrap inside your file first.
+So, *<b>please make sure you've included jQuery and Bootstrap inside your file first</b>*.
 <br>
 After that, the only simple thing you have to do is include this tool to your file and call it to use :
 ````html